symfony/symfony-docs/components/type_info.rst

 The TypeInfo Component
 ======================

-    The TypeInfo component extracts PHP types information.
-It aims to:
+The TypeInfo component extracts type information from PHP elements like properties, arguments and return types.

+This component provides:

-    - Have a powerful Type definition that can handle union, intersections, and generics (and could be even more extended)
+* A powerful ``Type`` definition that can handle unions, intersections, and generics (and can be extended to support more types in the future);

-    - Being able to get types from anything, such as properties, method arguments, return types, and raw strings (and can also be extended).
+* A way to get types from PHP elements such as properties, method arguments, return types, and raw strings.

 .. caution::

-    This component is :doc:`experimental </contributing/code/experimental>` and could be changed at any time without prior notice.
+    This component is :doc:`experimental </contributing/code/experimental>` and
+    could be changed at any time without prior notice.

 Installation
 ------------